mzhang28/blog/content/posts/2018-10-26-twenty-years-of-rsa-attacks.md

 >>> C = Decimal(N)
 ```

-Check to make sure B and C are integers.
-If they're not, try using a higher precision in `getcontext().prec`.
+Check to make sure $B$ and $C$ are integers.
+If they're not, try using a higher
+precision in `getcontext().prec`.
 Now solve the quadratic equation:

 ```py
 >>> p = (B + (B * B - 4 * C).sqrt()) / Decimal(2)